-If you stop using childcare, you cannot continue to receive the childcare element.
-If your average weekly costs are zero for at least four weeks in a row, you should tell us as soon as possible to prevent being overpaid.
-You must tell us within three months or you might have to pay a penalty.
+If you stop using childcare, or your childcare provider stops being 'registered' or 'approved'.
+You cannot continue to receive the childcare element.
+You must tell us as soon as possible to stop being overpaid tax credits.
+You must tell us at the latest within one month or you might have to pay a penalty.

-For more information about how to calculate these costs, you should read our leaflet WTC5 'Help with the costs of childcare.
-Information for parents and childcare providers'.
+For more information about how to calculate these costs, read our leaflet Help with the costs of childcare.
+Information for parents and childcare providers (WTC5)